Max Muncy Player Props: Dodgers vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 23rd in MLB with a collective 8.3 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Rays pitching staff ranks 22nd in the league.

-- The Rays have the fourth-ranked team ERA across all MLB pitching staffs (3.67).
+- The Rays' 3.72 team ERA ranks sixth among all MLB pitching staffs.

-- Rays pitchers combine to allow 52 home runs (one per game), the eighth-fewest in baseball.
+- The Rays allow the ninth-fewest home runs in baseball (54 total, one per game).

-- Glasnow will make his first start of the season for the Rays.
+- Fleming (1-0) takes the mound for the Rays to make his third start this season.

 © 2023 Data Skrive.
 All rights reserved.